apollo22/computer_config/softwares/newboat.md

 I use `/usr/bin/newsboat -x -reload`. `-x` is to run the -reload command

-I currently use a cron to execute this command.
-Eventually, I would like to shift to a systemd timer, with support of metered connection
+I currently use a systemd timer, only active on unmetered connections